 Instructions

-- Heat 1 tablespoon of oil in a wok over high heat.
-Add the onion, peas, carrots, and corn.
-Stir-fry for about 30 seconds until aromatic.
+- To stir-fry the vegetables, in a wok over high heat, add 1 tablespoon of cooking oil.
+Add the onion, peas, carrots, and corn and stir-fry for about 30 seconds until slightly softened and fragrant.
 Remove and set aside.

-- Add the remaining tablespoon of oil to the hot wok.
-Pour in the beaten eggs and scramble until partially cooked.
+- To scramble the eggs, in the same wok over high heat, add the remaining 1 tablespoon of cooking oil.
+Pour in the beaten eggs and stir-fry until partially cooked.

 Tips & notes